FHIR/sushi/README.md

 ## Installation for SUSHI Users

 SUSHI requires [Node.js](https://nodejs.org/) to be installed on the user's system.
-Users should install Node.js 22.
-Although previous versions of Node.js may work, they are not officially supported.
+Users should install Node.js 24, but SUSHI currently _supports_ Node 18 and up.
+Although previous versions of Node.js (prior to Node 18) may work, they are not officially supported.

 Once Node.js is installed, run the following command to install or update SUSHI: